capacity4dev/capacity4more/jekyll/app/_scss/readme.md

 # Get Sassy!

-Grunt handles all sass configuration.
+Grunt handles all compass configuration.
 You can configure compiler settings in the project's Gruntfile.js.

 Require libraries or extensions in the Gruntfile or place them in